 There’s the food we eat to get by.
 Sustenance, like lunch breaks at work.
 There’s the food we have as part of a social gathering.
 And then there’s the food that is a dining experience.
 The intent is to cover the latter two of these, at least.
 While in some cultures people bond over drinks, in more familiar others, it is good food that brings people together.

 One other important food principle you will note through this blog though, is the need for a good price to value ratio (just like the stockmarket).
 Some eating places are on the more costly side, but well worth it for the quality of food and the dining experience you get.
 Other places, even at a lower price, aren’t worth it.
 And no, we don’t just buy into the hype.
 There are sites and blogs that upsell everything, with a vested interest.
 As a paying customer, our belief is that you should get good value for your spend.

 When it comes to dining out, there are three aspects that make up an overall impression of a place: the food (obviously), the setting (encompasses furnishing, design, lighting, music if present), and the service.
 One of these being terrible can taint your impression of the others.
 Conversely, one of these being spectacular can make up for the others being just middling.

-In 2016, apart from adding more content, a scoring system was introduced, to make the reviews seem less arbitrary.
+We have a scoring system, so the reviews are less arbitrary.
 Scoring sections will fall into the areas mentioned above: Food, Setting, and Service.
 (See The Scoring System.)